bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 <img src="/assets/images/fit.webp" style="width: calc(1em * 24);" alt="Overfitting and underfitting"/>
 </div>

 ***Underfitting*** occurs when a model is unable to perform well on the training data. ***Overfitting*** occurs when it performs well on the training data, but does not generalize well.
 The reason behind this is that the model learns specific characteristics of the training data that are not general features.
 Specifically, the model's parameters become too adapted to the noise in the data and fail to capture its essential features.
-Overfitting can be adressed by regularizing the model.
+Overfitting can be addressed by regularizing the model.

 ## Regularization